 Publishing date: Jun 2011

-Written as a personal travel diary, Barry Unsworth’s visit to Crete in 2004 gives a personal insight about the things people should see on the island, and most importantly, what to expect there.
+Written as a personal travel diary, Barry Unsworth’s visit to Crete in 2004 gives a personal insight on the things people should see on the island, and most importantly, what to expect there.

 Crete Early History and Culture